RodZill4/material-maker/doc/_sources/remote_nodes.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^

-Remote nodes can be created by dragging a Miscellaneous/Remote node from the library pane to a graph pane.
+Remote nodes can be created by dragging a Miscellaneous/Remote node from the library panel to a graph panel.

 Configuring a remote node
 ^^^^^^^^^^^^^^^^^^^^^^^^^